gmeullion/resume.html/resume.md

 <main>

   <p> Current student at the University of Miami in the School of Communication as a
   Broadcast Journalism Major and Advertising Minor.
 I like to spend time with friends and family.
 I have ability to perform under minimal supervision.
-I posses the ability to work independently as well as in groups and meet multiple deadline.
+I posses the ability to work independently as well as in groups and meet multiple deadlines.
 I am detail oriented and reliable.</p>
 <section>

   <h2> Skills </h2>